kjohnson0451/amc-carpool-api/README.md

 docker compose down
 ```

-This will stop and remove the containers created during the development instance.
+This will stop and remove the containers created for the development instance.

 ## Technologies Used